 How to Transfer Photos from Camera to iPhone Easily

 Getting your photos from a regular camera to your iPhone has been a complicated process in the past.
 Either you had to remove the SD card from your camera and insert it into a card reader, which you then hooked up to your iOS device.
 Or you would go the route via iTunes, meaning that a computer was required in this rather tedious multi-step process.
-Now that iOS 9.2 is here, Apple introduced a handy new way to connect your favorite gadgets.
 This is a guide on how to transfer photos from camera to iPhone, be it a compact camera or DSLR, in the most efficient way.

 Getting the right adapter or card reader